Chirag-ahir/JAVA-All-Basic/README.md

 >peek(): retrives the first element.<br>

   What is the difference between ArrayList and LinkedList ? [ MIMP ] <br>
-  1. ArrayList internally uses a dynamic array to store the elements.<br>
-  1. LinkedList internally uses a doubly linked list to store the elements.<br>
+  1. ArrayList internally uses a dynamic array to store the elements == LinkedList internally uses a doubly linked list to store the elements.<br>

   2. Manipulation with ArrayList is slow because it internally uses an array.
-If any element is removed from the array, all the other elements are shifted in memory.<br>
+If any element is removed from the array, all the other elements are shifted in memory ==
-  2. Manipulation with LinkedList is faster than ArrayList because it uses a doubly linked list, so no bit shifting is required in memory.<br>
+   Manipulation with LinkedList is faster than ArrayList because it uses a doubly linked list, so no bit shifting is required in memory.<br>

-  3. ArrayList is better for storing and accessing data.<br>
-  3. LinkedList is better for manipulating data.
+  3. ArrayList is better for storing and accessing data == LinkedList is better for manipulating data.

 ======================= DATE TIME =========================

-What is date time API in Java?
+What is date time API in Java?<br>
 The Date-Time APIs, introduced in JDK 8, are a set of packages that model the most important aspects of date and time.

 what are drawbacks of old DateTime API's<br>